Home » World Maps » Map of Algeria

-Algeria is located in northern Africa.
+Algeria Country Information: Algeria is located in northern Africa.
 Algeria is bordered by the Mediterranean Sea, Morocco and Western Sahara to the west, Mauritania, Mali, and Niger to the south, and Libya and Tunisia to the east.

-Libya, Mali, Mauritania, Morocco, Niger, Tunisia, Western Sahara
+Algeria Bordering Countries: Libya, Mali, Mauritania, Morocco, Niger, Tunisia, Western Sahara

-Adrar, Ain Temouchent, Alger (Algiers), Annaba (Bone), Batna, Bechar, Bejaia, Bejaia (Bougie), Biskra, Blida, Bou Saada, Constantine, Dellys, Djelfa, El Harrach, El Oued, Laghouat, Mostaganem, M'sila, Oran, Ouargla, Setif, Skikda (Philippeville), Taghit, Tebessa, Tindouf, Tizi Ouzou and Tlemcen.
+Algeria Cities: Adrar, Ain Temouchent, Alger (Algiers), Annaba (Bone), Batna, Bechar, Bejaia, Bejaia (Bougie), Biskra, Blida, Bou Saada, Constantine, Dellys, Djelfa, El Harrach, El Oued, Laghouat, Mostaganem, M'sila, Oran, Ouargla, Setif, Skikda (Philippeville), Taghit, Tebessa, Tindouf, Tizi Ouzou and Tlemcen.

-Ahaggar (Hoggar) Mountains, Alboran Sea, Atlantic Ocean, Atlas Mountians, Atlas Saharien Mountains, Bahar el Hammar, Chott ech Chergui, Chott el Honda, Chott Melrhir, ‘Erg Chech, ‘Erg Lguidi, Golfe de Bejaia, Grand Erg Occidental, Grand Erg Oriental, Mediterranean Sea, Sebkha Azzel Matti, Sebkha d’Oran (dry salt lakes), Sebkha Mekerrhane and Strait of Gibraltar.
+Algeria Locations: Ahaggar (Hoggar) Mountains, Alboran Sea, Atlantic Ocean, Atlas Mountians, Atlas Saharien Mountains, Bahar el Hammar, Chott ech Chergui, Chott el Honda, Chott Melrhir, ‘Erg Chech, ‘Erg Lguidi, Golfe de Bejaia, Grand Erg Occidental, Grand Erg Oriental, Mediterranean Sea, Sebkha Azzel Matti, Sebkha d’Oran (dry salt lakes), Sebkha Mekerrhane and Strait of Gibraltar.

-Algeria has fossil fuel resources which include oil and natural gas.
+Algeria Natural Resources: Algeria has fossil fuel resources which include oil and natural gas.
 Metal resources include iron ore, uranium, lead and zinc.
 Commercial phosphate resources are also present.

 Algeria Natural Hazards: The mountainous areas of Algeria are subject to severe earthquakes.
 During the rainy season the country can also experience mudslides and floods.